MENU

 Algorithms that will perform these complex calculations are not designed solely for prioritization preferences.
 One of the important control points of the algorithm is to what extent the resource assignments created for prioritized orders meet the performance indicators.
 Operational performance indicators such as fulfilling orders fully and on time, minimizing order delays, minimizing inventory costs, and maximizing resource usage affect the results of algorithms.
 This is where the concept of optimization comes into play.

 Even with additional solutions, the constraints can remain as constraints; then it is vitally important for what purpose they will be optimized.
 In addition, an optimization model that will give satisfactory results in a consistent and reasonable time frame should be preferred.
-Only in this way can we direct our operational and financial resources in the most correct way in supply chain planning.
+Only in this way can we direct our operational and financial resources in the most correct way in supply chain planning

 ICRON shows you how you can get results when you make different decisions thanks to its constraint management, effective scenario management, advanced analytics, and optimization capabilities.
 In this way, it allows you to make the most optimal choice by making decisions that you know the results of.